frangiskos/mssql/README.md

 ### SQL Functions

-SQL Functions are special methods that make it easier to work with sql in some cases.
+SQL Functions are special methods that make it easier to work with sql.

 -   sql.functions.insertObject: Inserts an object or an array of objects in database by matching object keys with database column names
+-   sql.functions.bulkInsert: Given an array of objects, it will insert them in database in bulk
+-   sql.functions.mergeTables: Given two tables, it will merge them.
+The first table will be the base table, the second will be the table to merge with
+-   sql.functions.mergeValues: Given an array of objects and a destination table, it will merge the objects with the destination table.
+The objects will be matched by matching object keys with database column names. mergeValues works as a combination of bulkInsert and mergeTables.
+It will create a table named `tmp_merge_${targetTable}` and insert the objects in bulk.
+Then it will merge the `tmp_merge_${targetTable}` table with the target table.

 ### Examples